Sparking the flame for change.

-Why is Wisdom important?
-The Wisdom Study is important because women need breast cancer screening programs that truly reduce their risk of dying from breast cancer and do not result in unnecessary procedures, stress, surgeries and other harms.
+- Why is Wisdom Important?
+The Wisdom Trial is important because women need breast cancer screening programs that truly reduce their risk of dying from breast cancer and do not result in unnecessary procedures, stress, surgeries and other harms.

 - Laura van ‘t Veer, PhD

 - Dr. van 't Veer is a Professor of Laboratory Medicine, the Director of Applied Genomics, and the Program Leader for the Breast Oncology Program at the UCSF Helen Diller Family Comprehensive Cancer Center.
 She is the UCSF-Site Principal Investigator of the Athena Breast Health Network.
 Dr. van ‘t Veer is a world renowned Molecular Biologist and inventor of MammaPrint®.
 Her research focuses on personalized medicine, to advance patient management based on knowledge of the genetic make-up of the tumor and the genetic make-up of the patient.
 She received the second prize 2014 EU Women Innovator award and the 2015 European Inventor Award.